Andrew-Pynch/jeff-smashbot/README.md

 # NOTICE:
-I have to pause development on this while waiting for some depencies to improve their stability.
+I have to pause development on this while waiting for some dependencies to improve their stability.
 Specifically,
 - [Project Slippi](https://github.com/project-slippi/project-slippi)
     - Fork of dolphin emulator with some cool functionality
 - [Libmelee](https://github.com/altf4/libmelee)